 Special Collections and University Archives uses an online system to provide access to our archival collections.
 Below is more information about searching for finding aids, including a video tutorial.

 This is the basic search, which is the first page you see after entering the system.
-From here, users can browse the collections in a few ways: by clicking on one of the letters, or by using one of the searches on the left side of the screen.
+From here, users can search, browse the collections by clicking on one of the letters, or use one of the searches on the left side of the screen.

 Users can also just search directly by typing the title of the collection or a keyword into the search box.
 Searching by collection code won't work.
 For example, these are the results of a "Hull House" search:

 The results are ranked based on how many times the search keywords appear in the records, taking into account the collection records, but also the series and folder records.
-The first 3 results are our main Hull-House collections.
-You can see after those 3 listed, there are 2 other collections, and #6 on the list is the Hull-House Oral History Collection.
-Not included in this screenshot, but later on that list, individual folders from various collections make the list since they have the keywords in their records.
+Not included in this screenshot, but later on in the results, individual folders from various collections make the list since they have the keywords in their folder titles.
 Users can also see the top subject terms on the left side of the results.

 In the Search Results, users have a few options.